 For the EU to achieve this goal, it will need to rapidly decarbonise its power sector.
 A significant portion of the EU’s emissions comes from coal, particularly coal-fired power plants, and phasing out coal in the electricity sector is one of the most cost-effective methods to achieve emissions reductions.
 Reducing coal usage will also provide significant benefits in terms of air quality, health and energy security.

-The EU has over 300 power plants with 738 separate generating units.
+The EU has over 300 power plants (as of July 2016) with 738 separate generating units.
 These are not evenly distributed across the individual member states and those most reliant on coal are Poland, Germany, Bulgaria, the Czech Republic and Romania.
 Germany and Poland alone are jointly responsible for 51% of the EU’s installed coal capacity and 54% of emissions from coal.

 This map was made using data from the EU coal-fired power plants database hosted and coordinated by Climate Action Network (CAN) Europe.
 To view a full page version of the map click the chain icon in the bottom right hand corner or simply click here.

 Simply put, the continued use of coal for power generation is not compatible with sharply reducing emissions and the EU needs to develop a strategy to phase out coal at a faster rate than it is currently doing.
 According to modelling completed by Climate Analytics, the EU will exceed its Paris Agreement-compatible emissions budget for coal based electricity generation by 85% in 2050 if all existing coal-fired power plants continue operating to the end of their full life span.
 If currently announced and planned plants are built in the coming years, this number will rise to almost 100%.